• Skip to primary navigation

 • A decrease in triglycerides: 26%

-On the other hand, before using ACV you should consult first your doctor specifically if you’re taking medications, pregnant, or breastfeeding.
+On the other hand, before using ACV, you should consult your doctor, specifically if you’re taking medications, pregnant, or breastfeeding.

-Another way to use it as a salad dressing along with olive oil.
-This would make leafy greens, tomatoes and cucumbers tastier.ACV is also available in tablet form, but you must be extra careful with this as it can cause throat burns when the tablet is lodged in your esophagus.
+Another way to use it is as a salad dressing and olive oil.
+This would make leafy greens, tomatoes, and cucumbers tastier.ACV is also available in tablet form, but you must be extra careful as it can cause throat burns when the tablet is lodged in your esophagus.

 What Type of ACV Should You Use for Weight Loss?

-Definitely, there are two brands of ACV available in the market including Heinz and Bragg.
-Regardless of which one would you prefer, the important thing to keep in mind is that the best ACV should have a pale to medium amber color and make from apple juice or cider.
+There are definitely two ACV brands available in the market, including Heinz and Bragg.
+Regardless of which one you prefer, the vital thing to remember is that the best ACV should have a pale to medium amber color and be made from apple juice or cider.

 Read: Braggs Apple Cider Vinegar Review

-Using organic or unpasteurized apple cider vinegar is more preferable.
-It’s because the organic ACV contains a substance packed with bacteria and living nutrients that are beneficial to health.
+Using organic or unpasteurized apple cider vinegar is preferable.
+The organic ACV contains a substance packed with bacteria and living nutrients beneficial to health.

 Likewise, organic ACV is unheated and unfiltered.
-You will see at the bottom of the bottle some sediment that looks like a strand.
+At the bottom of the bottle, you will see some sediment that looks like a strand.
 Thus, you should shake it well before using it.

 Apple Cider Vinegar Drink Nutrition Facts